argoproj/applicationset/docs/Getting-Started.md

 ## Installation

+There are a few options for installing the ApplicationSet controller.

-### Install ApplicationSet into an existing Argo CD install
+### A) Install ApplicationSet into an existing Argo CD install

 The ApplicationSet controller *must* be installed into the same namespace as the Argo CD it is targetting.